 As customers become increasingly promiscuous and disloyal when it comes to where they shop, retailers need to think of new and innovative ways to recapture lost consumers.
-Even in the digital age, the bricks-and-mortar store remains one of the best ways for retailers to attract customers and stand out from their competition.

 At Green Room, we specialise in all elements of retail design – from customer experience and store design through to visual merchandising, window displays and digital integration.
 Along the way, we’ve learnt the secrets behind great commercial interior concepts and the essential elements that make up a great finished product.